ChiYongSuZhou/LLMCY/README.md

 # LLMCY
-ChatCY is based by ChiYong's LLMs.
+LLMCY is based by ChiYong's LLMs for ALL NLP TASKS.